H5 CNC Machine Questions

 Is the H-Series reliable?

 Yes - we have had machines running for years with minimal maintenance.
-There is a maintenance schedule, and typical wear parts must be replaced (such as Additive nozzles).
+There is a maintenance schedule for lubricating ballscrews and bearings, and typical wear parts must be replaced.
+The machine weights hundreds of lbs and is made primarily of cast and CNC milled aluminum parts.

 How much does it weigh?